-The following construction wastes should be close to are almost 100% recyclable if properly source separated and kept uncontaminated:
+The following construction wastes are almost 100% recyclable if properly source separated and kept uncontaminated:

 - Steel;

 - non-ferrous metals;

 - glass;

 - paper;

 - concrete; and

 - cardboard packaging material.

 It is important to note that waste separation may offer savings on the usual costs on disposing of mixed waste at landfills, and that savings may also be achieved at the construction stage by purchasing reusable and recycled-content materials or reusing materials salvaged from the subdivision / demolition stage.